NOAA-EMC/WW3-Optimization/README.md

  `sbatch opt_matrix`

  `WW3-Optimization/tests/opt_table_Err_unnorm` is populated after each round of data exchange between WW3 and NLOPT, where each row starts with global and regional scores followed by _n_ input variables.
+ The optimization continues until one of the following criteria is met:

+1- Max number of iterations
+2- Absolute change in the parameters value
+3- Relative change in the parameters value
+4- Absolute change in the function value
+5- Relative change in the function value
+6- Function value Less than a prescribed minimum